Goal Seek in Excel VBA

 VBA Goal Seek – Example #1

 Let’s take the example of an average examination score only.
-Below is the anticipated score of 5 subjects from the completed exam.
+Below is the anticipated score for 5 subjects from the completed exam.

-First, we need to arrive on what is the average score from the completed 5 subjects.
-Apply the AVERAGE function in the B8 cell.
+First, we must determine the average score from the completed 5 subjects.
+Then, Apply the AVERAGE function in the B8 cell.

 In this example, our Goal is 90, and Changing Cell will be B7.
 So Goal Seek will help us to find the targeted score from the final subject to achieve the overall average of 90.